abtion/guidelines/career_development/ladder.md

 #### simple
 -[ ] Does not over optimize.
 Understands when code is "good-enough".
 #### test-driven
--[ ] makes use of stubbing and mocking; understands tradeoffs of hitting the db; can integrate CI
+-[ ] Makes use of stubbing and mocking.
+-[ ] Understands tradeoffs of hitting the db.
 #### iterative
 -[ ] well composed commit narratives in commit flows
 #### communication